nikogura/gomason/README.md

 Gomason comes from an experience I had where management was so astounding **anti-testing** that I needed to come up with a way to do clean-room CI testing quickly, easily and transparently, but also fly under the radar.
 They didn't need to know I was 'wasting time' testing my work. *(yeah, I couldn't believe it either.
 Blew my mind.)*

+What started out as a sort of subversive method of continuing to test my own code expanded after we parted ways.
+See, signing binaries and uploading the various bits to a repo isn't exactly rocket science, but it's also *dreadfully boring* once you've done it a few times.
+I figured DRY, so I made a 'one and done' means for doing so.

+CI systems like Artifactory Pro can sign binaries, it's true, but they don't really have provenance on who the author was.
+The bits arrived there, presumably after authentication (but that depends on the config), but you don't really know who did the signing.

+Enter gomason, which can do the building and signing locally with personal keys and then upload.
+Presumably you'd also require authentication on upload, but now you've actually established 2 things- someone with credentials has uploaded this, *and* they've personally signed what they uploaded.
+Whether you trust that signature is up to you, but we've provided an easy means to extend what a traditional CI system can do.

 Gomason uses ```gox``` the Go cross compiler  to do it's compiling.
 It builds whatever versions you like, but they need to be specified in the metadata.json file detailed below in gox-like format.

+Code is downloaded via ```go get```.
+If you have your VCS configured so that you can do that without authentication, then everything will *just work*.

 ## Installation